 I recommend serving it up with my no-cook homemade pizza sauce.
 Enjoy!

 The trouble is, you cannot grow just one zucchini.
 Minutes after you plant a single seed, hundreds of zucchini will barge out of the ground and sprawl around the garden, menacing the other vegetables.
 At night, you will be able to hear the ground quake as more and more zucchinis erupt.” – Dave Barry

 Zucchini Pizza Crust Recipe

-- Place a large baking sheet in the oven and preheat to 450F
+- Place a large baking sheet in the oven and preheat oven to 450°F.

-- Grind zucchini in food processor with salt, onion powder, coconut flour, cassava flour, cheese, and eggs until it resembles applesauce.
+- Mix the grated zucchini in a food processor with salt, onion powder, coconut flour, cassava flour, cheese, and eggs until it resembles applesauce.
 Although the mixture doesn't resemble traditional pizza dough at this stage, don't worry.
 It firms up beautifully.

 - Using a silicone spatula, spread the mixture into the shape of a pizza crust on parchment paper.
 The crust should be 9-10 inches wide - any bigger and it will be challenging to flip.
 I like to make the edges a little thicker so that it looks like a traditional crust.

-- Slide heated baking sheet under the parchment paper and place crust in the oven.
+- Slide the heated baking sheet under the parchment paper and place the crust in the oven.
 Bake for about 15 minutes.

 - Place the baking sheet back in the oven and bake for about 10 more minutes.

 - Remove the crust from the oven and add pizza toppings.
 Switch your settings from Bake to Broil and remove the pizza when the pizza is melted.